pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 the delay from the relay to the "exit/website" (note: unsure what this means).
 Currently only supported from relay, not the tor client used by Tor Browser.
-The idea behind the RTT is to better be able to create realistic padding traffic that appears (in terms of latecy) like traffic from the real exit/webiste.
+The idea behind the RTT is to better be able to create realistic padding traffic that appears (in terms of latency) like traffic from the real exit/website.

 The probability distribution for sampling a length: the maximum number of sent (total or padding) cells while in this state, used by